Canada

 Who assumes responsibility?

-• EPRA MB (PRO): Collection & processing of electronics & batteries, outreach.
+• EPRA Manitoba (Producer Responsibility Organization): Collection & processing of electronics & batteries, outreach

 Duties of each group

-Extended producer responsibility for Batteries in New Brunswick
+Extended producer responsibility (EPR) for batteries in New Brunswick

-Legal basis: Batteries fall under the Designated Materials Regulation of the Clean Environment Act -rechargeable batteries are managed via EPRA NB.
+Legal basis: Batteries fall under the Designated Materials Regulation of the Clean Environment Act -rechargeable batteries are managed via EPRA New Brunswick.

 What the program includes